North Korea Warned: Trump Says US ‘Patience Is Over,’ Pushes For ‘Determined Response’ Against Nuclear Program

 “The era of strategic patience with the North Korean regime has failed, many years it has failed.
 Frankly, that patience is over.”

-Although he eschewed diplomatic talks with North Korea, Trump insisted that the international community unite in sanctioning the Kim Jong-Un regime.”The United States calls on other regional powers and all responsible nations to join us in implementing sanctions and demanding that the North Korean regime choose a better path and do it quickly and a different future for its long suffering people,” President Trump said.
+Although he eschewed diplomatic talks with North Korea, Trump insisted that the international community unite in sanctioning the Kim Jong-un regime.

+“The United States calls on other regional powers and all responsible nations to join us in implementing sanctions and demanding that the North Korean regime choose a better path and do it quickly and a different future for its long suffering people,” President Trump said.

 His South Korean counterpart stated that his government was in agreement with the United States on the nuclear and missile threat posed by North Korea.
 However, President Moon was more open to keeping diplomatic channels open between Seoul and Pyongyang.